junsupan/junsupan.github.io/_pages/about.md

 1. closed-form estimators, avoids non-convex optimization,
 1. allows sequential computation of factors.

-To read more about this algorithm, the theoretical results, Monte Carlo simulations, and empirical application, please [click here](https://arxiv.org/abs/2212.12981) to download the paper.
+To read more about this algorithm, the theoretical results, Monte Carlo simulations, and the empirical application, please [click here](https://arxiv.org/abs/2212.12981) to download the paper.
 To estimate your own tensor factor model, [click here](https://github.com/junsupan/TensorPCA) to install the Python package.